gruckion/learning-web-components-and-stenciljs/the_basics/README.md

 If you want to conditionally apply default styling we can not use `:host.white {}` for example.
 We need to treat `:host()` as a function which takes in the additional class's as parameters. `:host(.red){}`

-If we want to conditionally style based on the parent element that our web component is placed withhin, then we must use the `:host-contxt(p) {}` selector.
+If we want to conditionally style based on the parent element that our web component is placed within, then we must use the `:host-contxt(p) {}` selector.
 Here this will only apply to a parent container that is a paragraph.

 ## Styling with css variables